keleshev/schema/README.md

 ```

-You can see all errors that occured by accessing `exc.autos`
+You can see all errors that occured by accessing exception's `exc.autos`
 for auto-generated error messages, and `exc.errors` for errors
 which had `error` text passed to them.